Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Methodology

 \subsection{Neyman Near-Orthogonalization Viewpoint}

-Our debiasing method in \autoref{subsec:debias_method} can also be interpreted from the perspective of Neyman near-orthogonalization \citep{neyman1959optimal,neyman1979c,chernozhukov2018double}.
-To this end, we regard the regression function $m\equiv m(x) \in \mathbb{R}$ as the main parameter that we want to infer and the regression vector $\beta \in \mathbb{R}^d$ as the high-dimensional nuisance parameter.
+Our debiasing method in \autoref{subsec:debias_method} can also be motivated from the perspective of Neyman near-orthogonalization \citep{neyman1959optimal,neyman1979c,chernozhukov2018double}.
+To this end, we regard the regression function $m\equiv m(x) \in \mathbb{R}$ as the parameter of interest and the regression vector $\beta \in \mathbb{R}^d$ as a high-dimensional nuisance parameter.
 Under Assumption~\ref{assump:basic}, the true values of these two parameters are $m_0=m_0(x)=x^T\beta_0$ and $\beta_0$, respectively.
 We define the generic score function as:

 where $w \in \mathbb{R}$ is a symbolic weight.
 Given the observed data $\{(Y_i,R_i,X_i)\}_{i=1}^n$ and $\bm{w} \in \mathbb{R}^n$, $\beta \in \mathbb{R}^d$ arbitrary, the generic debiased estimator $m^{\text{debias}}(x, \bm{w})$ solves the sample-based estimating equation